rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > To tell you the truth I wasn't really paying attention.
 I was too busy thinking how I'd gas everyone in the room.
 Very difficult, logistically, because of its high ceiling.

 - *The Zone of Interest* (2023)

+> Linda: A reality is just what we tell each other it is.
+Sane and insane could easily switch places, if the insane were to become the majority.
+You would find yourself locked in a padded cell, wondering what happened to the world.
+>
+> John.
+No. That wouldn't happen to me.
+>
+> Linda: Ah, it would if you realized everything you ever knew was gone.
+That would be pretty lonely, being the last one left.

+- *In the Mouth of Madness* (1994)

+> Every species can smell its own extinction.
+The last ones left won't have a pretty time with it.
+In ten years, maybe less, the human race will just be a bedtime story for their children.
+A myth, nothing more.

+- *In the Mouth of Madness* (1994)

 ## From Games